 - Hansel and Gretel needed a good map!
 Suggest to the students that, after their first experience with finding their way home with pebbles, Hansel and Gretel could have realized that they needed a map of the forest.
 Let the classroom or another space represent the forest, and have students in pairs or small groups make maps.
 The groups can then trade maps and see whether the map provides sufficient information to help if they were lost.

 - While it is unquestionably horrible to abandon children in the woods, the story also makes it clear that the family were starving.
-National Geographic has a lesson plan on world hunger that will provide a great starting point for discussing the problem of hunger today, and what kinds of solutions are being tried.
+The World Food Programme has a lesson plan on world hunger that will provide a great starting point for discussing the problem of hunger today, and what kinds of solutions are being tried.
 This would also be a great time to bring in speakers from local food banks or agencies dealing with hunger.

 - “Hansel and Gretel” is set in The Black Forest, a region of Germany which used to include an impenetrable forest.
 The Brothers Grimm collected their stories there, and it is not surprising that the fearful forest should be a major character in so many of them.
-Click the links to learn more about the Brothers, and about the Black Forest region.
+Use Google Earth files to explore further.